-savings are domestic U.S. consumer monetary savings that occur as a result of market transactions while the value of CO2 reductions is based on a global value.
+Although combining the values of operating savings and CO2 reductions provides a useful perspective, two issues should be considered.
+First, the national operating savings are domestic U.S. consumer monetary savings that occur as a result of market transactions while the value of CO2 reductions is based on a global value.
 Second, the assessments of operating cost savings and SCC are performed with different methods that use quite different time frames for analysis.
 The national operating cost savings is measured for the lifetime of refrigeration products shipped in 2014-2043.
 The SCC values, on the other hand, reflect the present value of future climate-related impacts resulting from the emission of one ton of carbon dioxide in each year.
 These impacts continue well beyond 2100.

 Estimates of annualized values are shown in Table VI.78.
 The results under the primary estimate are as follows.
-Using a 7-percent discount rate and the SCC series having a value of \$22.1/ton in 2010 (in 2009\$), the cost of the standards in today's rule is \$1,167 to \$1,569 million per year in increased equipment costs, while the annualized benefits are \$2,275 million per year in reduced equipment operating costs, \$515 million in CO2 reductions, and \$21 million in reduced NOx emissions.
+Using a 7-percent discount rate and the SCC series having a value of \$22.1/ton in 2010 (in 2009\$), the cost of the standards in today's rule is \$1,167 to \$1,569 million per year in increased equipment costs, while the annualized benefits are \$2,275 million per year in reduced equipment operating costs, \$515 million in CO2 reductions, and \$21 million in reduced NO_X emissions.
 In this case, the net benefit amounts to \$1,241 to \$1,643 million per year.
-Using a 3-percent discount rate and the SCC series having a value of \$22.1/ton in 2010, the cost of the standards in today's rule is \$1,081 to \$1,526 million per year in increased equipment costs, while the benefits are \$3,160 million per year in reduced operating costs, \$515 million in CO2 reductions, and \$28 million in reduced NOx emissions.
+Using a 3-percent discount rate and the SCC series having a value of \$22.1/ton in 2010, the cost of the standards in today's rule is \$1,081 to \$1,526 million per vear in increased equipment costs, while the benefits are \$3,160 million per year in reduced operating costs, \$515 million in CO2 reductions, and \$28 million in reduced NO_X emissions.
 In this case, the net benefit amounts to \$2,176 to \$2,622 million per year.